 This course will explore how Joan Eardley’s powerful and expressive paintings have made Eardley a ‘painter’s painter’.
 During Eardley’s life, she produced a prolific body of work which remains an inspiration for artists today.
 Radical in her approach to both living and working, Eardley’s depictions of wild seas and expressive landscapes, as well as her deep connection to place, resonate with us here in Cornwall.

 Inspired by her contemporaries in American Abstract Expressionism, Eardley integrated the freedom that this movement encapsulated in her approach to painting.
 Whether Eardley depicted the street scenes of Glasgow or the vast expanses of sea and sky in Catterline, her paintings remain unique and arresting to this day.

 Tutor Jill will take us through Eardley’s artistic journey, exploring how Eardley’s work has inspired her own practice.
 Following Jill’s own pilgrimage to the coast of Catterline, Jill will share with you approaches and techniques on how to capture a sense of place through bold, expressive mark-making.
-Jill will encourage you to find your own artistic voice and visual vocabulary through your own artistic journey, embracing the rich space between realism and abstraction.
+Jill will encourage you to find your own artistic voice and visual vocabulary through your unique artistic journey, embracing the rich space between realism and abstraction.

 You can find out more about her life and the centenary celebrations on the website joaneardley.com.